UMD: A Globally Connected University

 One online session will be held in August after returning to the US.
 During this session you will share your project.

-You will stay in a modern dorm, about a 10 minute walk from the college, that includes private room and bath with a shared living room and kitchen.
+Modern suite in the city centre that includes private room and bath with a shared living room and kitchen.
+Ten minute walk to campus.

 |Education Abroad Fee||$500|